 - (a) Filing and Term of Regulatory Agreement.
 A Bond Regulatory and Land Use Restriction Agreement will be filed in the property records of the county in which the Development is located for each Development financed from the proceeds of Bonds issued by the Department.
-The Regulatory Agreement shall include provisions relating to the Qualified Project Period, the State Restrictive Period, including any points claimed under §12.6(4) of this chapter for extending such term, and shall include provisions relating to Persons with Special Needs.
-The minimum term of the Regulatory Agreement will be based on the criteria as described in paragraphs (1) (3) of this subsection, as applicable: - (1) The longer of 30 years, from the date the Development Owner takes legal possession of the Development; - (2) The end of the remaining term of the existing federal government assistance pursuant to Tex.
+Such Regulatory and Land Use Restriction Agreement shall include provisions relating to the Qualified Project Period, the State Restrictive Period, along with points claimed for other provisions that will be required to be monitored throughout the State Restrictive Period, and shall also include provisions relating to Persons with Special Needs.
+The minimum term of the Regulatory Agreement will be based on the criteria as described in paragraphs (1) (3) of this subsection, as applicable: - (1) 30 years, or such longer period as elected under §12.6(4) of this chapter (relating to Extended Affordability), from the date the Development Owner takes legal possession of the Development; - (2) The end of the remaining term of the existing federal government assistance pursuant to Tex.
 Gov't Code, §2306.185; or - (3) The period required by the Code.